himalaya0035/chrome-extension-boilerplate-react-vite-typescript/README.md

 - ⚛️ React-based user interface for the extension's popup, options page, and other components.
 - 🔧 TypeScript configuration for type-safe coding.
 - 🎨 Integrated with Tailwind CSS for flexible styling (Feel free to remove tailwind, if not required).
+- ⚡️ **Out-of-the-box support for background scripts, options pages, and content scripts.
+Customize them to fit your needs without the hassle of manual setup.
+Just start developing right away!**

 ## Prerequisites